 Michigan group offers counseling to trans clients in states where they otherwise might go without

-Stand with Trans tent at Motor City Pride.
+Stand with Trans tent at the Motor City Pride even in Detroit.
 June 9, 2024.
-Photo by Jon King
+(Jon King/Michigan Advance)

 Gender-affirming care.